Training

 Mindful Self-Compassion

 Basic mindfulness and compassion practices in a format compatible with spiritual growth.
 The 6-hour program is modular and can be customized for leaders or congregations.
+After completing the class, participants will be able to:

-The Congregational Life Cycle (Dates coming soon!)
+The Congregational Life Cycle

 Explore the phases of a congregation’s life cycle with this four-session workshop, and learn how to approach each phase with wisdom in order to create a healthy faith community.
 You can register for the full workshop or one session.